wtbu-radio/WTBU-Site/_posts/2017-11-02-review-bad-suns-hunny-qty-paradise-rock-club-1029.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Monica Sucic
-  first_name: Olivia
+  first_name: Monica
-  last_name: Gehrke
+  last_name: Sucic
 image:
   src: /assets/fullsizeoutput_19f0-636x410.jpg
   alt: post lead image
 ---
 On Friday, Oct.
 27th, Bad Suns headlined Paradise Rock Club for the second time in a full year.
 The band, hailing from California, consists of lead singer Cristo Bowman, bassist Gavin Bennett, drummer Miles Morris, and guitarist Ray Libby.
 They’ve come a long way from the 2014 release of their first album, _Language & Perspective_, which earned them a significant following.
 Their second album, _Disappear Here_, was released in September of 2016 and was met with even more praise.
 The quartet has garnered significant attention within their few years of existence, especially after opening for The 1975 in 2014 and playing at popular festivals such as Bonnaroo and Coachella.

 Bad Suns’ music is often said to be influenced by ‘70s and ‘80s rockers Elvis Costello and The Cure, but their catchy, dark-pop songs definitely appeal to more than just fans of those decades.
 While teens primarily consumed the main floor, the balcony was filled with adults who could be seen singing along to songs both new and old.
 Both of Bad Suns’ albums revive the best of ‘80s pop-rock and synthesize it with modern indie to provide a unique and enthralling alt-rock sound with catchy guitar riffs and compelling lyrics.